kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 General Matrix Multiply (GEMM) is a common algorithm in linear algebra, machine learning, statistics, and many other domains.
 It provides a more interesting trade-off space than the previous tutorial, as there are many ways to break up the computation.
-This includes using blocking, inner products, outer products, and systolic array techniques.
-In this tutorial, we will demonstrate how to build a blocked GEMM app that uses outer products, and leave it to the user to try and build a GEMM version that uses inner products.
+This includes using blocking, outer products, and systolic array techniques.
+In this tutorial, we will demonstrate how to build a blocked GEMM app that uses outer products.

 ## Data Setup and Validation
 Let's start by creating the data structures above the Accel that we will set up the matrices and compute the